Tyrone Power: 1950s

 For Power's last completed film role he was cast against type as the accused murderer Leonard Vole in the first film version of Agatha Christie's Witness for the Prosecution (1957), directed by Billy Wilder.
 The film was a critically well-received box-office success.
 Writing for the National Post in 2002, Robert Fulford commented on Power's "superb performance" as "the seedy, stop-at-nothing exploiter of women".
-Power returned to the stage in March 1958, to play the lead in Arnold Moss's adaptation of Shaw's 1921 play, Back to Methuselah.
+Power returned to the stage in March 1958, to play the lead in Arnold Moss's adaptation of Shaw's 1921 play Back to Methuselah.

 Personal life

 Power was one of Hollywood's most eligible bachelors until he married French actress Annabella (born Suzanne Georgette Charpentier) on July 14, 1939.
-They had met on the 20th Century-Fox lot around the time they starred together in the movie Suez.
-Power adopted Annabella's daughter, Anne, before leaving for service.
+Power and Annabella met on the 20th Century-Fox lot around the time they starred together in the movie Suez.
+Previously, he had involvements with Sonja Henie, Claire Trevor, Joan Woodbury, and Evie Abbott.
 In an A&E biography, Annabella said that Zanuck "could not stop Tyrone's love for me, or my love for Tyrone."
+To move her out of Tyrone’s life, Zanuck offered Annabella films in Europe.
+She refused to leave.
+At this point, he blacklisted her.

 J. Watson Webb, close friend and an editor at 20th Century-Fox, maintained in the A&E Biography that one of the reasons the marriage fell apart was Annabella's inability to give Power a son, yet, Webb said, there was no bitterness between the couple.
 In a March 1947 issue of Photoplay, Power was interviewed and said that he wanted a home and children, especially a son to carry on his acting legacy.

 Annabella shed some light on the situation in an interview published in Movieland magazine in 1948.
 She said, "Our troubles began because the war started earlier for me, a French-born woman, than it did for Americans."
 She explained that the war clouds over Europe made her unhappy and irritable, and to get her mind off her troubles, she began accepting stage work, which often took her away from home.

-"It is always difficult to put one's finger exactly on the place and time where a marriage starts to break up", she said "but I think it began then.
+“It is always difficult to put one's finger exactly on the place and time where a marriage starts to break up", she said "but I think it began then.
 We were terribly sad about it, both of us, but we knew we were drifting apart.
-I didn't think then—and I don't think now—that it was his fault, or mine".
+I didn't think then—and I don't think now—that it was his fault, or mine.”
 The couple tried to make their marriage work when Power returned from military service, but they were unable to do so.
+However, Power adopted Annabella's daughter, Anne, before he left for the service.

 Following his separation from Annabella, Power entered into a love affair with Lana Turner that lasted for a couple of years.
 In her 1982 autobiography, Turner claimed that she became pregnant with Power's child in 1948, but chose to have an abortion.